 The 2.99 pounds Lebanse "all-you-can fill in your small foil tray" buffet was delicious!!!

 After that we walked around Notting Hill a little bit, then to the Kensington Gardens and Hyde Park.
 It was a GREAT day and everyone was out enjoying the weather.
 We passed the Royal Albert Hall and the Albert memorial.
-On each of the corners of the memorial are large sculptures representing the four corners of the world.
-Africa is represented by a camel, the Americas with a buffalo, Asia by an elephant and a bull for Europe.

 2 comments: